 The Sponsor arranged for the creation of the Trust.
-The Sponsor will provide services to the Trust, and will be paid a Management Fee equal to an annualized 0.49% of the average daily NAV of the Trust for each year.
-It will accrue daily in Bitcoins and will be payable, at the Sponsor's sole discretion, in Bitcoins or in U.S. dollars at the Bitcoin Market Price in effect at the time of such payment.
+The Sponsor will provide services to the Trust, and unless waived, will be paid a Management Fee equal to an annualized 2.50% of the average daily NAV of the Trust for each year; plus the Staking Rewards, which is a variable amount equal to the periodic staking rewards of the Trust gained from staking DOT.
+The Sponsor has currently waived all Management Fees until January 1, 2023 and may extend the waiver at its sole discretion.

+The Management Fee will accrue daily in DOT and will be payable, at the Sponsor's sole discretion, in DOT or in U.S. dollars at the DOT Market Price in effect at the time of such payment; and the Staking Rewards will accrue in DOT at the time the DOT is issued to the Trust by the applicable staking provider and will be payable, at the Sponsor's sole discretion, in DOT.
 The Sponsor expects that the Trust will pay the Management Fee in monthly installments in arrears.